Loading Events

 Biological, Chemical, and Environmental Sciences

 Faculty and current students will showcase the array of exciting courses and research opportunities available in biology, biochemistry, bioinformatics, chemistry, and environmental science at Wheaton.
+Students with a strong interest in environmental studies can also explore our accelerated 4+1 M.S. in Environmental Science, which provides a clear pathway to advanced training and career preparation.

 Business

-Wheaton’s innovative business department offers students a variety of options with our current three majors or minors in business and management, finance, or marketing.
+Wheaton’s innovative business department offers students a variety of options with our current three majors or minors in business and management, finance or marketing.
 Each establishes a strong foundation of knowledge and skills while allowing students to specialize in areas of interest to them.
-We also now offer a 4+1 MS in Business and are establishing pathways for other advanced degrees in specialized business areas.
+We also now offer a 4+1 M.S. in Business and are establishing pathways for other advanced degrees in specialized business areas.
 New majors and minors are on the horizon as we adapt to the demands of today’s global workforce.

-Diana Davis Spencer Discovery Center, Room 3327 (23)
+Diana Davis Discovery Center, Room 2300 (23)

-- Kent Shaw, Associate Professor of English
+• Kent Shaw, Associate Professor of English, Coordinator of Creative Writing

 Education

-Whether you are pursuing early childhood education, elementary education, or secondary education, Wheaton provides small classes and a supportive environment for students ready to join this meaningful profession.
-In this session, you will hear from Education department faculty and students about the rewards of teaching, experiential learning opportunities, and the process for obtaining licensure.
+Whether you are pursuing Early Childhood Education, Elementary Education or Secondary Education, Wheaton provides small classes and a supportive environment for students ready to join this meaningful profession.
+In this session, you will hear from Education Department faculty and students about the rewards of teaching, experiential learning opportunities and the process for obtaining licensure.

 Exploring your Academic Options